richelbilderbeek/dlip/report/README.md

 <b>What is a neural network used for?</b>
 <p>

+  Deep Learning for Population Genetic Inference.[1]

-  Constructive Autoassociative Neural Network for Facial Recognition [1]
+  Constructive Autoassociative Neural Network for Facial Recognition [3]

 </p>